-Unfortunately after spending more than a decade practicing the subject, my simple answer is no. Sometime I feel that I am too harsh so an explanation is in order.
+Unfortunately, after spending more than a decade practicing the subject, my simple answer is no. Sometimes I feel that I am too harsh so an explanation is in order.

 Treasury Risk Management, today more than at any time in the recent past suffers from a serious credibility challenge.
 While the push to Basel II has created all sorts of expectations, roles, divisions and budgetary allocation, the reality still remains that most treasurers have a real problem with respect when it comes to middle office teams.

 Figure 1 Treasury Risk Challenges

 1. Treasury Risk teams routinely fail to link models to market prices and market behavior – a large part of this is driven by the fact that when it comes to data we are often forced to work with implied or indicative prices rather than real trade transactions.
 More often than note we divorce ourselves from the impact of trade on markets or ignore the real reason why model prices diverge or converge to market prices.
 For example, why do FX swap points converge at higher maturity to model prices but diverge at shorter maturities?
 In figure 2 below, the thick blue line is the market price, the thick red line is the model price.